sassoftware/python-swat/README.rst

 1. **64-bit** Python 2.7+/3.4+ on Linux
 2. Pandas 0.16.0+

-**The binary protocol requires pre-compiled components found in the Pip Wheel files and Conda installers only.
-These pieces are not available as source code and are under a separate license.**  The binary protocol offers better performance than REST, especially when transferring larger amounts of data.
+The binary protocol requires pre-compiled components found in the ``pip`` installer only.
+These pieces are not available as source code and are under a separate license (see documentation on SAS TK).
+The binary protocol offers better performance than REST, especially when transferring larger amounts of data.
 It also offers more advanced data loading from the client and data formatting features.